belwalpb/knowledge-base/java/collection-framework.md

-A Java Iterator is a Cursor, which is used to iterate or traverse or retrieve a Collection or Stream object’s elements one by one.

-Iterator interface defines three methods as listed below:
-1. hasNext(): Returns true if the iteration has more elements.
-2. next(): Returns the next element in the iteration.
-It throws NoSuchElementException if no more element is present.
-3. remove(): Removes the next element in the iteration.
-This method can be called only once per call to next().

 **Collection:** A group of individual objects which can be represented as a single unit is known as the collection.

 Advantages: